Antonio5410/Energy-Management-System/README.md

 1. Overview

-    The Energy Management System is a distributed application composed of multiple microservices that manage users, devices and energy consumption data.
-The system communicates through REST APIs and RabbitMQ message brokers.
-Each microservice is deployed in Docker and routed through Traefik as a reverse proxy.
+    The Energy Management System is a distributed application composed of multiple microservices that manage users, devices, energy consumption data, and real-time user support.
+The system communicates through REST APIs, RabbitMQ message brokers, and WebSocket connections.
+Each microservice is deployed in Docker containers and routed through Traefik as a reverse proxy.

+    The project follows the architecture and requirements defined in Assignment 1, Assignment 2, and is extended in Assignment 3 with real-time communication and AI-assisted support.

-    The project contains the following major components:
+    The system contains the following major components:
         1. User Service – handles CRUD operations on users and publishes synchronization events.
-        2. Device Service – manages devices, including their maximum hourly consumption, and processes synchronization messages from User Service.
+        2. Device Service – manages devices, including their maximum hourly consumption, and processes synchronization messages.
-        3. Monitoring Service – consumes measurement data from smart meter simulators, aggregates it into hourly consumption totals, and stores the results.
+        3. Monitoring Service – processes energy measurements, aggregates hourly consumption, and detects abnormal situations.
+        4. Realtime Support Service – provides real-time chat, notifications, rule-based support, and AI-assisted suggestions.
-        4. Device Data Simulator – standalone application that generates synthetic smart meter readings and sends them through RabbitMQ.
+        5. Device Data Simulator – standalone application that generates synthetic smart meter readings.
-        5. RabbitMQ Brokers – one for synchronization (user/device events) and one for measurement data.
+        6. RabbitMQ Brokers – used for synchronization events, measurement data, and alert notifications.
-        6. Traefik Reverse Proxy – exposes the services and handles routing inside Docker.
+        7. Traefik Reverse Proxy – exposes the services and handles routing inside Docker.

-    The system follows the architecture and requirements from Assignment 1 and Assignment 2 of the Distributed Systems laboratory.

 2. Architecture Description

     2.1 Microservices

         User Service
             Exposes REST endpoints for creating, retrieving, updating and deleting users.
-            Publishes a message to the Synchronization Queue whenever a new user is created.
+            Publishes a message to the synchronization queue whenever a new user is created.
             Stores user information in its own PostgreSQL database.

         Device Service
             Exposes REST endpoints for device management.
-            Stores devices together with their maximum hourly consumption.
+            Stores devices together with their maximum allowed hourly consumption.
             Consumes user synchronization events and inserts user IDs in its local database.
             Publishes device synchronization events when a new device is created.
             Stores device data in a separate PostgreSQL database.

         Monitoring Service
-            Subscribes to the Measurement Queue and processes incoming device readings.
+            Subscribes to the measurement queue and processes incoming device readings.
-            Aggregates 10-minute measurement values into hourly totals.
+            Aggregates 10-minute measurement values into hourly consumption totals.
             Stores hourly consumption in a dedicated PostgreSQL database.
-            Consumes device synchronization events to maintain an updated list of known device IDs.
+            Consumes device synchronization events to maintain an updated list of devices.
-            Exposes endpoints for retrieving historical consumption for chart visualization.
+            Detects overconsumption situations based on device thresholds.
+            Publishes overconsumption alerts to a dedicated RabbitMQ queue.

+        Realtime Support Service
+            Provides real-time communication between administrators and clients.
+            Uses WebSocket (STOMP) for bidirectional communication.
+            Consumes overconsumption alert events from RabbitMQ.
+            Sends real-time notifications to connected users.
+            Implements rule-based support suggestions using predefined rules.
+            Integrates an external AI service for intelligent assistance.

     2.2 Communication Flow

-        There are two RabbitMQ-based communication paths:
+        The system uses multiple communication paths:

         1. Synchronization Flow
-                User Service → publishes user.created
+            User Service publishes user.created events.
-                Device Service → consumes user.created
+            Device Service consumes user.created events.
-                Device Service → publishes device.created
+            Device Service publishes device.created events.
-                User Service and Monitoring Service → consume device.created
+            Monitoring Service consumes device.created events.

         2. Measurement Flow
-                Device Data Simulator → publishes measurement messages (every 10 minutes) Monitoring Service → consumes messages and computes hourly totals
+            Device Data Simulator publishes measurement messages every 10 minutes.
+            Monitoring Service consumes messages and computes hourly totals.

+        3. Alert and Realtime Flow (Assignment 3) Monitoring Service publishes overconsumption alerts.
+            Realtime Support Service consumes alert events.
+            Realtime Support Service forwards notifications to clients via WebSocket.

     2.3 Deployment Model

         All components are deployed using Docker Compose.
-        Traefik acts as reverse proxy and exposes the services under different routes.
+        Traefik acts as a reverse proxy and routes HTTP and WebSocket traffic.

-        Each service runs in its own container and connects to its own PostgreSQL instance.
+        Each microservice runs in its own container.
+        Each service connects to its own PostgreSQL database.
-        RabbitMQ runs in a dedicated container and exposes management UI if needed.
+        RabbitMQ runs in a dedicated container and exposes a management interface.

 3. How to Build and Run the Project

     3.1 Prerequisites
         Docker and Docker Compose
-        Java 17+
+        Java 17 or higher
         Maven
-        Node.js (if building frontend components)
+        Node.js (for frontend components if applicable)
-        RabbitMQ (handled automatically through Docker)

     3.2 Running the entire system
-        From the project root, run:
+        From the project root directory, run:
             docker compose up --build
-        This command will:
-            build the microservices,
-            start PostgreSQL databases,
-            start RabbitMQ,
-            start Traefik,
-            expose the services through configured HTTP routes.
+        This command builds and starts all microservices, databases, RabbitMQ, Traefik, and the frontend.

     3.3 Running a single microservice locally
-        Inside a microservice folder:
+        Inside the microservice directory:
             mvn clean install
             mvn spring-boot:run
-        Make sure to stop any conflicting Docker instance of the same service to avoid port collisions.
+        The corresponding Docker container must be stopped to avoid port conflicts.

 4. Device Data Simulator

     The simulator is a standalone Java application that:
-        Generates a random baseline load for each device.
+        Generates a baseline load for each device.
         Produces one measurement every 10 minutes.
-        Sends messages in JSON format to the Measurement Queue.
+        Sends JSON messages to the measurement queue.

     Each message contains:
         timestamp
         device ID
         measurement value

-    The device ID is configurable in the simulator configuration file.
+    The device ID and generation parameters are configurable.

 5. Databases